Brads3290/loggerplus/README.md

 Simply use the `loggerplus.settings` object to turn features on and off.
 Features are **off** by default.

+**Feature types**

+* Global - Appears in every logged message.
+* Local - Appears only in logs within the scope of the function to which it is applied.
+* Persistent - Appears in logs within the scope of the function to which it is applied, **as well as** any any child (and child-child, child-child-child, etc.) function calls contained within it.

 #### Automatic date/time tagging

 **Turn on feature**